MMuton/MMutons-CPR-Hover-Info/README.md

 ## Credits

+* I've based the DV Display code off of [Diwako's Cyberpunk Red - Core Additions](https://github.com/diwako/foundry-cyberpunk-red-core-additions/tree/master) (with his permission), it wouldn't be where it is today without his code being the foundation!
-All files in the icons folder are from game-icons.net
+* All files in the icons folder are from game-icons.net

 ## Disclaimer